kensanata/spellcasters/Moroson.md

 **Ligning bolt** (3) is a javelin of lightning dealing 1d6 per caster level (minimum 5d6) to a target within 180ft and anybody standing between you and the target.
 Targets may save vs. spells for half.
-Wooden structures like shields, doors or siege engines hit will be destroyed.
+Wooden structures like shields, doors or siege engines hit are destroyed.

 **Wings of god** (3) allows a target to fly for 2h.
 Their movement